-Course Description: This course provides an overview of French Medieval, Renaissance, and Classical literature and culture, and acquaints students with major literary, intellectual and historical trends through the study of representative works from each period.
+Course Description: This course provides an overview of French literature and culture from the 18th century to the present day.
+It is designed to acquaint students with major literary, intellectual and historical trends through the study of representative works from each period.
 Special emphasis is placed on close reading of texts in order to train students to read critically and to familiarize them with major authors, genres and their interpretation.